 It don’t take more than a few seconds.
 That’s how quick my homie is, right?
 He whips this way, slashes that way, and before they know what hit them, he’s got them thugs disarmed and whimpering in a pool of their own sweat and tears.
 Pops each in the head with the butt of a .12- gauge, and it’s lights out.

-Señor Búho grabs two bottles of Tecolote, swaps nods with the counter dude, and makes for
+Señor Búho grabs two bottles of Tecolote, swaps nods with the counter dude, and makes for the door

 Church bells clank and clang, beating my head into submission.
 The ground feels hard as concrete.
 Plus, my bum leg aches worse than ever, like it’s being squeezed in a vice on a full-time permanent basis.
 I cover my ears, hoping to mute the bells.
 I keep my eyes clamped tight against the hot morning sun.
 When I roll over to give my hip a break, my head spins, and I can taste last night in the back of my throat.
 Plus, them church bells keep on banging like it’s something personal.